 - Exfoliate once or twice a week.

-- Morning – best time to exfoliate.
+- Morning – the best time to exfoliate.

 - Exfoliate gently in a circular motion.